mikowals/batch-insert/README.md

     var newIds = Data.batchInsert([{item: junk},{item: garbage}]);  // returns array of created _id values

     // use asynchronously on client or server.
-    // On client it also synchronously returns _ids just like Mongo.Collection.insert(). var moreIds = Data.batchInsert([{item: junk2},{item: garbage2}], function( err, res){
+    var moreIds = Data.batchInsert([{item: junk2},{item: garbage2}], function( err, res){
       //called with err or res where res is array of created _id values });

-Client side security is managed with allow / deny rules on the collection.
-There is no security on batchInsert() done from the server.